rftheisen/rftheisen.github.io/README.md

 # Learning Goals for the rest of 2020
     1. Pass CEH by May 15th *Scheduled*
     2. Pass OSCP by August 20th
-    3. Finish Cisco CCNA video series on YouTube by June 1st
+    3. Finish Cisco CCNA video series on YouTube by July 1st
     4. Pass CCNP Enterprise Core by December 11th
     5. Obtain my BSIT Degree by the end of Fall semester